NDB supports online schema changes. A

 methods just listed.)

-NULL column at the end of a table—cause
+column at the end of a table—cause the table object's

 While the implementation of an operation causing a schema major version change may actually involve 2 copies of the affected table (dropping and recreating the table), the final outcome can be observed as an increase in the table's major version.